Yandex Cloud

 • Database: db1, owner: user1.

-• Protection of the cluster, its DBs, and users against accidental deletion: Enabled.
+• Deletion protection for the cluster, its databases, and users: Enabled.

 yc managed-postgresql cluster create \